 Will my friends be able to come visit my room?

 Guests and visitors will be restricted in residential buildings.
 Students are encouraged to meet others in an outside or larger area.
-Students living in the same building can visit their neighbors as long as physical distance requirements are met.
+Students living in the same building can visit their neighbors as long as mask-wearing and physical distance requirements are met.
 Lounges and other common areas will be available for students of that residential community to study, watch a movie, or play pool.